 - 3.06.
 Support for care sector staff and measures to ensure workforce availability

 - 3.07.
-Infection Prevention and Control measures in the Long-Term Care sector: guidance, training and implementation support
+Infection Prevention and Control measures in the Long-Term Care sector: guidance, support and implementation

 According to a study of the experience of care home managers and local officials, lack of information and guidance at the beginning of the pandemic resulted in chaos and uncertainty and made it difficult to develop adequate responses.
-While some care homes were able to react quickly, some care homes had not adopted any protocols until they had support from a primary health care centre in mid-April.
-Staff responsible for “quality reporting” were usually tasked with developing care home protocols and contingency plans but in some care homes that had medical support the protocols were developed by multidisciplinary teams.
+While some care homes were able to react quickly, others had not adopted any protocols until they had support from a primary health care centre in mid-April.
 Care homes were fearful of legal repercussions if they did not get things right.
 All care homes were required to develop contingency plans to fight the pandemic in June 2020 and were supported by the regional governments in developing these.
-Too many updates and changes in the guidance made it difficult to adopt them.
-Quite often guidance was difficult or impossible to implement because it did not reflect the reality of care homes, for example physical layout of care homes, staffing constraints, or the characteristics of residents.
+However, numerous updates and changes proved to be a barrier to adoption: guidance was often difficult to implement because it did not reflect the reality of the care home environment: for example, the physical layout of care homes, staffing constraints, or the characteristics of residents.
 Early protocols did not account for the possibility of asymptomatic transmission.
-Care homes would have found it helpful to have some support with checking their plans, as well as the monitoring of implementation.
-Care homes found it very difficult to train staff to reflect changes in guidance, in part because many members of staff were new and had had little training or relevant experience (https://digital.csic.es/bitstream/10261/220460/5/Informe_residencias_COVID-19_IPP-CSIC.pdf).
+Care homes reported that they would have found it helpful to have some support with checking their plans, as well as the monitoring of implementation.
+Care homes found it very difficult to train staff to reflect changes in guidance, in part because many members of staff were new and had had little training or relevant experience (Del Pino et al., 2020).